estebanstifli/easy-visual-mcp/languages/README.md

 ## Current Status

-✅ All user-facing strings are wrapped with translation functions ✅ Text domain 'easy-visual-mcp' is consistent throughout ✅ Domain path configured in plugin header
+✅ All user-facing strings are wrapped with translation functions ✅ Text domain 'stifli-flex-mcp' is consistent throughout ✅ Domain path configured in plugin header
 ✅ load_plugin_textdomain() called on init